KehindeAkinbowale/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-lowercase of a string to uppercase
+Capitalize all words of a string